Are You Ready Series: Storing Medical Supplies To Be Ready

 - List of medical contact phone numbers

-Animals and house pets can often fall victim to an injury as well.¬† Having medicine and first aid supplies for them will ensure their health and safety.
+Animals and house pets can often fall victim to an injury as well.
+Having medicine and first aid supplies for them will ensure their health and safety.
+You can find more information about creating a first aid kit for your pets here.

 Storing Medical Supplies